Samsar4/CEH-v10-Study-Guide/modules/3-System-Hacking.md

         - `CeWL`
         - `crunch`

-  - **Brute force attack** - tries every combination of characters to crack a password
+  - **Brute force attack** - Tries every combination of characters to crack a password

     - Can be faster if you know parameters (such as at least 7 characters, should have a special character, etc.)

   - **Hybrid attack** - Takes a dictionary attack and replaces characters (such as a 0 for an o) or adding numbers to the end

-  - **Rainbow tables** - uses pre-hashed passwords to compare against a password hash.
+  - **Rainbow tables** - Uses pre-hashed passwords to compare against a password hash.
 Is faster because the hashes are already computed.

   - **Tools for cracking password files (CLI):**
     - `John the Ripper` - Works on Unix, Windows and Kerberos; Compatible with MySQL, LDAP and MD4.